SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/01-React-Overview.md

 - Compatible with other libraries: The use of open standards enables **better compatibility** with other libraries, while also making **scalability** a breeze.

-- Great **error reporting**: If anything goes wrong while running your app, React will inform you both on the **terminal** instance from which you lauched your app, as well as in the **live version in your browser**.
+- Great **error reporting**: If anything goes wrong while running your app, React will inform you both on the **terminal** instance from which you launched your app, as well as in the **live version in your browser**.

 [/slide]